sassbreak/sassbreak.github.io/_posts/2015-12-10-stop-arguing-with-your-mixins.md

 ### Houston, we have a problem

-With the new `options` style mixin and the desire to use a a single argument, we can't simply pass in a list of arguments from the previous mixin?
+With the new `options` style mixin and the desire to use a single argument, we can't simply pass in a list of arguments from the previous mixin?
 Understanding the JavaScript models and understanding on how we can use list-maps, this is easy enough to address.
 Pretty sure you saw that coming, right?

 In the following example I am creating a standard list-map variable and am using key/value pairs to address variable values.